 At Saffron Marigold, we source our colorful, exquisitely patterned block printed textiles from the desert state of Rajasthan.
 Around the world, this state and its capital city, Jaipur, is considered by many to be the birthplace of Indian wood block printing.
+Jaipur textiles are coveted the world over!
 Indian block prints effortlessly span the spectrum of traditional pattern to modern style.

 The tradition of woodblock printing continues to exist in a parallel universe stubbornly resistant to industrialization.
 To this day, artisans practice block printing without the aid of machines or computers.
 This defiant indifference to mechanization gives block printed fabrics the aura of a pure craft form.
 Their handmade essence and bohemian appearance make them an enduring favorite with designers and connoisseurs worldwide.